-- 1. Earn 50 hours of college course work, including finishing the General Education Foundation and Biblical/Theological Foundation requirements. - 2.
+- Earn 50 hours of college course work, including finishing the General Education Foundation and Biblical/Theological Foundation requirements. - 2.
 Obtain a cumulative GPA of 2.50 or better.
 Students who reach their 50th hour without a GPA of 2.50 may register for education courses with the permission of the Teacher Education (TEd) Admissions Committee and will be given one semester to improve their cumulative GPA to at least a 2.50.
 Those who do not earn a cumulative 2.50 after this additional semester will not be allowed to register for educational courses and will be advised to change their major. - 3.
-For Elementary Education Majors Only: Pass the General Knowledge Test (GKT) section of the Florida Teacher Certification Examination (FTCE).
+For Elementary Education, English Secondary Education, and History and Social Studies Secondary Education Majors: pass the General Knowledge Test (GKT) section of the Florida Teacher Certification Examination (FTCE).
 Students who have reached their 50th hour without passing the General Knowledge Test (GKT) section of the FTCE may register for education courses with the permission of the TEd Admissions Committee and will be given one semester to pass the required exam.
 Those who do not pass the GKT after one semester will not be allowed to continue to register for educational courses and will be advised to change their major.

-TEACHER CERTIFICATION FLORIDA ADMINISTRATIVE CODE-SECTION 6E-2.04(10) (C)
+TEACHER CERTIFICATION FLORIDA ADMINISTRATIVE CODESECTION 6E-2.04(10) (C)